aseef2289/aseef2289.github.io/_pages/about.md

 ## ✨ Undergraduate Research Assistant @ UofT Dept. of Physical and Environmental Sciences
 ### May 2024 - August 2024
 As an undergraduate research assistant I work under Prof. Kristen Menou on model fine-tuning in his AI Physics and Safety Lab.
 I work on LLM training using Meta-Llama-3-70B, Gemini and other open source LLMs to create a model to solve complex computational physics problems for physics research in academia.
 My team and I are working off of his previous findings [here](https://arxiv.org/abs/2312.02091).
+And check us out [here](http://individual.utoronto.ca/kmenou/index.html)!!

 Tech Stack: Python, NumPy, Pandas, PyTorch, TensorFlow, Hugging Face